Care Guide for Sauna Tent & Stove

 By following these care instructions, you can extend the lifespan of both your sauna tent and your stove, while ensuring a safe and efficient sauna experience every time!

-If you have any questions regarding maintenance or need help with repairs, spare parts, or anything else, you are always welcome to contact us.
+If you have any questions about maintenance or need help with repairs, spare parts, or anything else, you are always welcome to contact us.